PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 **Step 2.** Decide what information the reader needs to know and write the introduction in your Power BI Dashboard by using [this template](https://edubuas.sharepoint.com/:u:/t/ADSAI2022-23/EUkrCupe6d9KjA4hanX3TtMBLJbITDYQIQA_teg2pRzERw?e=TLOETq).

 **Step 3.** Save your dashboard and notes to your Github repository.
+If your files are too large for Github; upload them to your personal [Sharepoint](www.edubuas.sharepoint.com) folder.
+Only files on github and sharepoint (team, outlook also upload to sharepoint) are considered for grading.

 **Step 4.** Done early?
 Help your peers finish